 Most Popular Flat-faced Dog Breeds

 Originally bred for fighting, Boston Terriers are quite popular as gentle companions.
-These small compact and muscular dogs weigh less than 25 lb and are suitable for apartments and small homes.
+These small, compact and muscular dogs weigh less than 25 lb and are suitable for apartments and small homes.
 If you are looking for a small dog with a flat face, the Boston Terrier would be good for you.

 Available in various colors like brindle, black and reddish-black, the coat of the Boston Terrier has tuxedo-like markings which give this breed the moniker “American Gentleman.”